 Why It Matters

-Approximately 633,315 0 to 5 year olds lived in Georgia in 2021.
+631,545 children aged 0 to 4 lived in Georgia in 2022.

 The physical, emotional, and social development of young children beginning with prenatal care impacts their chances for lifetime success.
-From birth, both good and bad experiences, can greatly affect the trajectory of a child’s life.
-Providing children with quality communication; nutrition; cognitive, emotional, and physical supports; as well as minimizing stressors, are all key to developing the brain’s immediate and lifelong responses as a child grows into adulthood.
+From birth, both good and bad experiences, can greatly affect the trajectory of a child's life.
+Providing children with quality community; nutrition; cognitive, emotional, and physical supports; as well as minimizing stressors are all key to developing the brain's immediate and lifelong responses as a child grows into adulthood.

 Where Georgia Stands